 ARISE (Adirondack Residents Intent on Saving their Economy), the volunteer group that ran Big Tupper Ski Area for the winters of 2010-11 and 2011-12, recently announced that Big Tupper will be open for the 2013-14 season.
 The ski area did not operate last winter due to a shortfall of funds and volunteer burnout.

 Keeping any ski area open and running is great for the sport.
 Small, local hills like Big Tupper are vitally important because they provide a lower-cost alternative and they introduce people to skiing.
-Kudos to the volunteers at Big Tupper for all their efforts over » Continue Reading.
+Kudos to the volunteers at Big Tupper for all their efforts over the » Continue Reading.

 According to preliminary data for this year released by the National Ski Areas Association, after a disappointing 2011-12 winter, ski resorts reported an 11% increase in visitation nationally, with a 20% increase in skier visits in the Northeast region.